Smoked tri-tip is a great alternative to the brisket, its juicy, meaty, quicker and much cheaper!

 What Temperature Should I Cook Tri Tip At?

-You should smoke your tri tip at a temperature of 225°F.
+You should smoke your tri-tip at a temperature of 225°F.

 How Long to Smoke a Tri-Tip?

-It takes 30 minutes per pound to smoke tri-tip.
-However, that will depend on the tri-tip size and the temperature of the grill.
+It takes 30 minutes per pound to smoke a tri-tip.
+However, that will depend on the size of the tri-tip and the temperature of the grill.
+The most effective way to monitor the internal temperature is to use a digital meat thermometer.

 How Will I Know When Tri Tip Is Cooked?

-The best way to monitor is with a meat temperature probe, rather than a time frame.
+The best way to monitor is with a meat temperature probe rather than a time frame.

 Not Sure What To Serve With Your Tri Tip